p2panda/handbook/website/docs/tutorials/queries.md

 can group words together and track our progress in learning them.
 There are already some example study sets published to the node, let's add some vocabulary to them.

-If we look at the `schema_set_members` schema above, we'll see that there is a field called `member` which is of type `relation` which points to a vocabulary document.
-Additionally we can see the `schema_set` field is also a relation pointing to a `schema_sets` document.
-With these two fields we can join a vocabulary document to a schema set document, that's exactly what we want.
+If we look at the `study_set_members` schema above, we'll see that there is a field called `member` which is of type `relation` which points to a vocabulary document.
+Additionally we can see the `study_set` field is also a relation pointing to a `study_sets` document.
+With these two fields we can join a vocabulary document to a study set document, that's exactly what we want.

 The other fields (`data_added`, `last_studied` and `rating`) are all metadata attached to this particular entry in this particular study set.